 - Pre-recorded videos (e.g. videos made using Screencastify or Screencastomatic) can be uploaded and shared.

 - Group calls can be recorded.

-Join the Temporary School Closure Support Facebook group for loads of great tips and support and make sure you look at our Free Learning Packs and read our Fun Home Learning Activities for Parents of Primary Children blog for more ideas.
+Join the Temporary School Closure Support Facebook group for loads of great tips and support and make sure you look at our free and paid Home Learning Packs and read our Fun Home Learning Activities for Parents of Primary Children blog for more ideas.